 Nowadays, digital data is growing exponentially.
-Proliferation of its volume, variety and velocity is known as the Big Data phenomenon.
-Big Data includes large, diverse, complex, structured, semi-structured and unstructured datasets generated through software systems, collaboration tools, social networking, video streams, payment transactions, sensors and all other possible digital sources.
+The proliferation of its volume, variety, and velocity is known as the Big Data phenomenon.
+Big Data includes large, diverse, complex, structured, semi-structured, and unstructured datasets generated through software systems, collaboration tools, social networking, video streams, payment transactions, sensors, and all other possible digital sources.

 Hadoop’s file system (HDFS) is different from other distributed file systems.
 HDFS creates multiple replicas of data blocks and distributes them on compute nodes throughout a cluster in order to ensure extremely rapid computations.
 The file system is very fault-tolerant and is designed to be deployed on low-cost hardware.